stonemjs/docs/src/docs/architecture/continuum.md

 > **Application = Domain × Context → Resolution**

 In this vision, **an application is not an object**, but an **event**: the act of applying structured domain logic to a real-world context in order to resolve an intention.
-This architecture treats both **domain** and **context** as first-class citizens — separated in design, inseparable in execution.
+This architecture treats both **domain** and **context** as first-class citizens, separated in design, inseparable in execution.

 ## Stone.js: The Runtime Context for Your Domain

-Stone.js is not just a framework — it *is the context* itself.
+Stone.js is not just a framework, it *is the context* itself.
 It implements the Continuum Architecture by taking full responsibility for the **contextual layers** of your system:

 - **External context**: platform, environment, runtime, triggers